TYPO3-Headless/headless/Documentation/Developer/Index.rst

     elements: []
   }

-You can anytime extend & customize for your needs simply by create custom decorator which implements `DefinitionDecoratorInterface` or extend provided `AbstractFormDefinitionDecorator` which provides you ability to override definition of each element or whole form definition.
+You can anytime extend & customize for your needs simply by creating a custom decorator which implements `DefinitionDecoratorInterface` or extend the provided `AbstractFormDefinitionDecorator` which provides the ability to override the definition of each element or the whole form definition.

-After creating custom decorator you can attach to your form simply by setting `formDecorator` in rendering options of form, :ref:`see more <configuration-ext-form>`
+After creating a custom decorator you can attach it to your form simply by setting `formDecorator` in the rendering options of the form, :ref:`see more <configuration-ext-form>`

 .. _developer-snippets: